 The COVID-19 outbreak has been one of the most significant and consequential periods of our lifetimes.
 It has led to a tragic loss of life in this country and around the world and gave rise to previously unthinkable restrictions to our way of life.

-The fortitude and courage of the British people and the bravery of our NHS and key workers means that we have now passed the peak of deaths and hospitalisations and I welcome the announcement by the Prime Minister of a full independent public inquiry on a statutory basis.
+The fortitude and courage of the British people and the bravery of our NHS and key workers means that we have now passed the peak of deaths and hospitalisations and I welcomed the announcement by the Prime Minister of a full independent public inquiry on a statutory basis.

 The inquiry will have full powers under the Inquiries Act 2005 and will have the ability to compel the production of relevant material and to take oral evidence in public under oath.
 Discussions with the devolved administrations will ensure the inquiry can take into account the full scope of the UK response to the pandemic.